rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 ### Typeclasses

-A typeclass is a concept that not all the programming languages have.
+A type class is a concept that not all the programming languages have.
 For example, it is present in Haskell, and (in some way) Scala, but not in Java.

-> A typeclass defines some behaviour, and then types that can behave in that way are made instances of that typeclass.
-So when we say that a type is an instance of a typeclass, we mean that we can use the functions that the typeclass defines with that type.
+> A type class defines some behaviour, and the types that can behave in that way are made instances of that type class.
+So when we say that a type is an instance of a type class, we mean that we can use the functions that the type class defines with that type.

-A typeclass is very similar to the concept of `interface` in Java.
-In Scala it is obtained using a `trait`.
+A type class is very similar to the concept of `interface` in Java.
+In Scala, it is obtained using a `trait`.
 In Haskell, there is a dedicated construct that is the `class` construct.
-In Haskell, there are typeclasses for a lot of features that a type could have: the `Eq` typeclass marks all the type that be checked for equality; The `Ord` typeclass marks all the types that can be compared; The `Show` typeclass is used by the type that can be pretty printed in the standard output.
+In Haskell, there are type classes for a lot of features that a type could have: the `Eq` type class marks all the type that be checked for equality; The `Ord` type class marks all the types that can be compared; The `Show` type class is used by the type that can be pretty-printed in the standard output.

-Our `Functor` that we defined earlier is in fact a typeclass.
-The `fmap` function defines the behaviour of the typeclass.
+Our `Functor` that we defined earlier is, in fact, a type class.
+The `fmap` function defines the behaviour of the type of class.

 Typeclasses are not native citizens of Scala, but they can be simulated quite well.
-The example below declares the typeclass `Show`.
+The example below declares the type class `Show`.

 {% highlight scala %}
 trait Show[A] {